 You will want to start by installing bars on the windows that are lowest and that may be obscured by bushes or trees.
 If you have basement windows, this is usually a good place to start.
 Your basement windows are down low and usually hidden well.

 The answer to this question will depend on which route you decide to take when installing your window bars; do it yourself or professional installation.
+It also depends on how many windows there are in your home that you’d like to protect.

 If you’re handy with a toolbox and feel confident about installing your own window bars, by all means, save the installation costs and do it yourself.
 Otherwise, hire a professional.